Scarlett100/tech257_python/git/git.md

 ```
 # git pull [REMOTE] [REMOTE_BRANCH]
 git pull origin main
 ```
+If entire team is working on same branch and you would like the  updated version you have to pull.

 ## Git log
 will give you a git history amd git id's